vikashraj1/server-stats-script/README.md

 Bash script to quickly analyze server performance on Linux.

-This project is created as part of the [Server Performance Stats](https://roadmap.sh/projects/server-stats).
+This project is created as part of the [Server Performance Stats Project](https://roadmap.sh/projects/server-stats).

 ## 🌟 Features